mannbro/PiPicoGarageHomebridge/README.md

 This plugin is very powerful, but not very user friendly as it needs to be configured using JSON so that it can talk to and understand the accessory.

 A working configuration file is included in this repository.
 Just copy and paste the contents into the plugin configuration.
+The only thing you need to do is replace YOUR_PI_PICO with the IP-address of your device.